 Any club or organization who fails to complete all of the necessary paperwork affiliated with funds allocated from the current year’s budget prior to the last day of spring quarter is subject to loose the allocated funds.

 Any outstanding allocations on June 30 of the current year will automatically be lost.
+However, any allocations made prior to June 30th for the summer will not be lost.

 Any club which does not report back to the Senate at the first meeting after the event occurs will lose their funding for the event.
 Any exceptions must be made with the Chair prior to the meeting.